TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

     \/ isLuckyByBirthday(p)
 ENDDEF
 ```
-Now let's define each of these criteria as separate [function definitions](FuncDefs).
+Now let's define each of these criteria as separate [function definitions][3].

 ### isLuckyByGender
 A person is lucky by gender if previous 5 people were all from the opposite sex.